 Given the progress in automotive technology, you’d be tempted to think that it’s almost impossible to steal a car.
-After all, the days of spicing two wires together to start the engine are gone, right?
+After all, the days of splicing two wires together to start the engine are gone, right?
 The key lock on your steering wheel prevents theft.
-What’s to worry?
+What’s there to worry about?

-In 2018, more than 86,000 vehicles were stolen across Canada.
+According to the Insurance Bureau of Canada (IBC), more than 86,000 vehicles are stolen across Canada every year.
 And while Quebec was once Canada’s wonderland for car thieves, the mantle has recently been taken up by Ontario and Alberta, which account for 55% of auto thefts between them.
-Taking preventative measures to protect your car from theft can potentially make a difference on your car insurance premium.
+Taking preventative measures to protect your car from theft can potentially make a difference in your car insurance premium.

 Theft prevention devices fall into two broad categories: active and passive.
 Active devices must be manually activated — a door lock, a steering wheel lock, or a car alarm system.
 Passive devices automatically monitor your car 24/7.